-When filmmaker Michael Liu and I were first shown work of the Carrolup child artists by our Noongar friend Karen Hume, we were stunned by the beauty of the art and beguiled by the stories we heard.
+When filmmaker Michael Liu and I (David Clark) were first shown work of the Carrolup child artists by our Noongar friend Karen Hume, we were stunned by the beauty of the art and beguiled by the stories we heard.

 We started researching for a film project on one of the artists, Revel Cooper.
 We found a great deal of important material, experienced many strange coincidences, and met some very interesting people, many of whom were willing to help us.

 Eventually, however, I became so enchanted by what had happened at Carrolup, I decided that this Story needed to be my focus.
 I had many enlightening discussions with Noel White’s daughter Noelene.
 I pored over her family’s ‘memorabilia’ of Carrolup, as well as a variety of items that Mike and I found at the Battye Library and other places.

 I knew I had to write a book about Carrolup, using the ‘voices’ of the people from that time.
 I also knew that this book had to be part of a wider project, one that helped facilitate healing amongst Aboriginal peoples and enhanced awareness in wider society.

 I started to write and soon became deeply immersed in the Story and life in 1940s Western Australia.
 I was sometimes brought to tears thinking about what had happened.
 I felt strongly connected to those young Aboriginal artists of yesteryear.

 Meeting Edith Smith and Alma Toomath (then Alma Cuttabutt), two of the Aboriginal children from Carrolup, was deeply moving.

 I first met Edith at a photograph exhibition organised by Robert and Selina Eggington.
 As she showed two other women who the various children were in the Carrolup schoolroom photograph, Edith said, ‘That’s Revel Cooper, that’s Parnell Dempster, that one is Reynold Hart, and this person here is me.’